 - Make sure you check your whole body thoroughly, not missing any areas.

 - Become familiar with your body.
-It is important to know where your moles, birthmarks, and blemishes are and what they usually look like.
+It is important to know where your moles, birthmarks, and blemishes are.
+Be familiar with what they usually look like.

 - Bend your elbows and look carefully at your forearms, upper arms, and hands.
 Make sure to check the undersides of these areas as well.